-Join Ashley Kennedy for an in-depth discussion in this video What is Adobe Premiere Pro?, part of Getting Started with Premiere Pro CC (2015).
+Join Ashley Kennedy for an in-depth discussion in this video What is Adobe Premiere Pro?, part of Learning Premiere Pro CC 2015.

 - Adobe Premiere Pro is one of the world's most popular non-linear editing applications and it's used to edit everything from short, simple, independent projects to large-scale feature films.
 As a standalone software, it's truly powerful and offers a wide array of innovative tools for video editing and extremely expansive effects tool set, dynamic audio editing capabilities, a great take on multi-cam editing, simple tools for title creation, some really deep color-correction capabilities as well as useful and innovative media and project management tools.

 But, Adobe Premiere Pro isn't just a standalone app.
 Rather, it's part of the Adobe Creative Suite.
 There are many applications within this package of software applications and you have the ability to work seamlessly and instantly between so many of these.
 So if I wanted to edit my program in Premiere Pro, but quickly create titles and graphics in Adobe Photoshop, I can.
 The integration between these apps is truly seamless.
 Or if I want to edit in Premiere Pro, but clean up and enhance my audio in Adobe Audition, that's easy too.